open-company/open-company-change/README.md

 ### DynamoDB Schema

 The DynamoDB schema is quite simple and is made up of 2 tables: `change`, and `seen`.
 To support multiple environments, these tables are prefixed with an environment name, such as `staging_change` or `production_seen`.

-The `change` table has a string partition/primary key called `container_id`.
+The `change` table has a string partition/primary key called `container_id` and a sort key called `item_id`.
 A full item in the table is:

 ```
 {